How to cook beetroot

 Researchers publishing in the journal Nature(1) report that constipation is one of the initiating factors of Parkinson's disease many years later.
 They state that it has been firmly established that friendly bacteria in the gut play a very important role in the immune-system.
 Have you heard of kefir benefits?

-They keep the pathogens, in particular E. Coli that form the nasty curli-proteins, at bay simply because of their numbers.
+They keep the pathogens that form the nasty curli-proteins at bay simply because of their numbers; in particular E. Coli.
 Did you know there are nearly five pounds of friendly bugs in the blooming colon?
 But they are easily wiped out by antibiotics and the many chemicals we consume, especially artificial sweeteners.
 Avoid those soft-drinks if you want to live long in the land; just one a day increases the risk of Alzheimer's disease a massive three times.

-The curli protein is highly transmissible, moving particularly to the olfactory nucleus in the brain, affecting the sense of smell[2], and the vagus nerve that controls the motility of the smooth muscles of the gut; that means constipation.
+The curli protein is highly transmissible, moving particularly to the olfactory nucleus in the brain, affecting the sense of smell[2].
+The vagus nerve that controls the motility of the smooth muscles of the gut is influenced too; that means constipation.

 Resistant starch passes through the small intestine undigested, reaching the colon where it is fermented by the microbiota.